-Day 11: Jaipur
+DAY 11: JAIPUR

 Sightseeing today begins with a photo stop at the Hawa Mahal (Palace of the Winds) in downtown Jaipur.
 Tourists are unable to enter, so you will view it from the busy road opposite.
 Tour members are asked to be careful when crossing the road for a closer photo.
 Continue to the impressive Amer Fort, where you will ride jeeps to and from the bus park and palace entrance.
+Elephant rides up to the palace have not been included in your itinerary because of the concerns to the animals and the unreliability of this service.

-some shopping inside the walled city, where villagers from around Jaipur come to sell and trade their produce.
+Sightseeing this morning involves two to three hours on foot and there are a number of steps within the fort.
+In the afternoon, enjoy some shopping inside the walled city, where villagers from around Jaipur come to sell and trade their produce.
 You will find everything here from saris, jewellery, clothing, shoes to spices.
 Later, have dinner at a local restaurant and enjoy live music and traditional entertainment.